 If you thought testing phase ended once you got the job, think again.
 Many employers like to submit additional tests to new employees as a way to see their progress on the job or to simply test their skills from time to time.

 So, expect to be called by the HR department and handed out a couple of tests.
 These can be work-related or they could be some of the various general cognitive tests circling around.
 You can prepare for cognitive ones by taking the Wonderlic cognitive ability test, one of the most famous of them all.
-Just visit this link and take the practice test; it isn’t the real thing but it represents it fairly well.

 6. No, the pay won’t blow your mind